HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Filter ID: 32001

 #### Description
-Blosc is a high performance compressor optimized for binary data.
+Blosc is a high-performance compressor optimized for binary data.
 It has been designed to compress data very fast, at the expense of achieving lesser compression ratios than, say, zlib+shuffle.
-It is mainly meant to not introduce a significant delay when dealing with data that is stored in high-performance I/O systems (like large RAID cabinets, or even the OS filesystem memory cache).
+It is mainly meant to not introduce a significant delay when dealing with data stored in high-performance I/O systems (like large RAID cabinets or even the OS filesystem memory cache).

 It uses advanced cache-efficient techniques to reduce activity on the memory bus as much as possible.
-It also leverages SIMD (SSE2) and multi-threading capabilities present in nowadays multi-core processors so as to accelerate the compression/decompression process to a maximum.
+It also leverages SIMD (SSE2) and multi-threading capabilities present in modern multi-core processors to accelerate the compression/decompression process to a maximum.

 #### Information